mchmarny/kpush/README.md

-# kpush - demo of Signed message push from PubSub to Knative service
+# kpush - push signed messages from PubSub to Knative service

 > WIP: document not finished